Vaibhavs10/simple-text-message-app/README.md

 # Simple Message Notification App
 ___
-It is a very simple yet useful implementation of the [Twilio]: https://www.twilio.com/
+It is a very simple yet useful implementation of the [Twilio](https://www.twilio.com/)

 Twilio helps you in building apps that communicate with the world via voice, video and messaging.